 by Wyn Hilty

 Colossus and the Headhunters: The story of a Greek immigrant in a tough job market.

 A job recruiter, particularly in the arena of upper corporate management, is often referred to as a “headhunter.”

 This movie is like a storm raging inside me.

-A take on a slogan from an old Pepto-Bismol commercial: “Diarrhea is like a storm raging inside me.”
+A take on a slogan from an old Pepto-Bismol commercial: “Sometimes, diarrhea can feel like a storm raging in your body.”